Haggling isn't just reserved for fly-swarmed

 Set a target price

 Use shopping comparison websites to set a target price before you shop.
-Shopbots are special shopping robots that search the net to find the cheapest CDs, books, games or owt else.
-As different shopbots are better at different things, our MegaShopBot tool auto-searches the top for each category.
+These sites search the net to find the cheapest deal, whether you're shopping for clothes, games, toiletries or owt else.

 Know your market

 Before diving in, do some haggling reconnaissance work, just as a professional negotiator would.
-This site's a mine of useful information on all manner of products, from laptops to lipgloss.
-Search to discover what offers are on, then use them as a bargaining tool.
+This site's a mine of useful information on all manner of products, from iPhones to facemasks.
+Search to discover what deals and vouchers are available, then use them as a bargaining tool.

 Say you're buying a camera and you unearth that Canon recently gave £50 cashback on your desired model.
 This could well mean the price is negotiable.